tencentyun/intlcloud-documents/yehe_doc/视频服务/云点播/开发指南/子应用体系_intl_en.md

 - The name and description of the primary application cannot be modified.
 - Subapplications cannot be deleted.
 - Up to 50 subapplications can be created under one VOD account.
-- No separate billing logic (such as billing mode, separate bill generation, and purchase of exclusive resource packages) can be set for subapplications.
-All subapplications under a VOD account belong to the same account, and all VOD usage data (including but not limited to VOD billable items such as storage, traffic, transcoding duration, and video audit duration) is aggregated for fee calculation and unified billing.
+- No separate billing logic (such as billing mode, separate bill generation, and purchase of exclusive resources) can be set for subapplications.
+All subapplications under a VOD account belong to the same account, and all VOD usage data (including but not limited to VOD billable items such as storage, traffic, transcoding duration, and intelligent video recognition duration) is aggregated for fee calculation and unified billing.

 ## <span id="p3"></span>Console Use Instructions

 ### Enabling subapplication feature

-1. Log in to the [VOD Console](https://console.cloud.tencent.com/vod).
+1. Log in to the [VOD console](https://console.cloud.tencent.com/vod).
 2. Click **Enable Subapplication** on the left sidebar to enter the subapplication enablement page.
 3. Click **Get Started** to enable the subapplication feature of VOD.

 >?If the subapplication feature has already been enabled, **Enable Subapplication** on the left sidebar will be invisible.

 ### Selecting role
-After the subapplication feature is enabled, a drop-down list will be displayed in the top-left corner of the [VOD Console](https://console.cloud.tencent.com/vod) where you can select a role.
+After the subapplication feature is enabled, a drop-down list will be displayed in the top-left corner of the [VOD console](https://console.cloud.tencent.com/vod) where you can select a role.
 If you have just enabled the subapplication feature, there are only two roles in the drop-down list: **admin** and **primary application**.
 After you create a subapplication, it will be displayed as a role in the drop-down list.
 ![](https://main.qcloudimg.com/raw/21a4dd738c969fae9615a77e065ffe66.png)

 ### Admin
-Under the admin role, the left sidebar displays the following entries: **Service Overview**, **Application Management**, **UGSV License**, and **Resource Package/Plugin Management**.
+Under the admin role, the left sidebar displays the following entries: **Service Overview**, **Application Management**, and **UGSV License**.

 - Service Overview: this page displays the VOD billing mode, aggregated key business data of all subapplications, and key business data of each subapplication.
 - <span id = "p1"></span>Application Management: on this page, you can view, create, edit, or disable subapplications.
 Subapplication IDs are also displayed on this page.
-- Resource Package/Plugin Management: on this page, you can view the usage of purchased resource packages and plugins.

->?If you are billed monthly, resource packages will not be available (existing resource packages are in "frozen" state).
-After you switch to daily billing, if a resource package is still within its validity period, it will be automatically unfrozen so that you can continue to it.

 ### Subapplication
-Under the subapplication role, usage of the VOD Console is basically the same as that before the subapplication feature is enabled, and you can view and manipulate the subapplication's VOD resources.
+Under the subapplication role, usage of the VOD console is basically the same as that before the subapplication feature is enabled, and you can view and manipulate the subapplication's VOD resources.
 The main difference lies in that the subapplication itself has no separate billing configuration.

 ## Server API Use Instructions
+After enabling the subapplication feature, you must specify the subapplication whose resources you want to access when using VOD server APIs.

 ### <span id = "p2"></span>Specifying subapplication in server API
 VOD server API has been upgraded to [TencentCloud API 3.0](https://intl.cloud.tencent.com/zh/product/api).
 You can use the `SubAppId` parameter in each API to specify the subapplication you want to access.
 If you want to access the primary application, you can enter the primary application ID or leave this parameter empty.

 ### Specifying subapplication in server API 2017
-During use, you need to add the `SubAppId` parameter (case-sensitive) to the request.
+Server API 2017 also supports subapplications.
+When using it, you need to add the `SubAppId` parameter (case-sensitive) to the request.
 This parameter is at the same level as [common request parameters](https://intl.cloud.tencent.com/zh/document/api/213/6976) of server API 2017, and its value is the subapplication ID.
 If you want to access the primary application, you can enter the primary application ID or leave this parameter empty.

 >?
 >- Server API 2017 documentation does not disclose the `SubAppId` parameter, which will not affect the use of it though.